vpriyanca/Cloud-Based-Security-Solutions/README.md

 # Install required packages
 pip install -r requirements.txt

-...
+---

 ## Getting Started

-Step 1: Database Setup
+### Step 1: Database Setup

 Ensure your MySQL server is running locally.
-The system will automatically create a database named healthdetailsdb with necessary tables.
-You may update the MySQL credentials in the script if needed.
+The system will automatically create a database named healthdetailsdb with the required tables.
+You can update MySQL credentials in the script if needed.

-Step 2: Simulate Secure Operations
+### Step 2: Simulate Secure Operations

-Open the project in your development environment and run the notebook files in order:
+Open the project in your development environment and run the notebook files in sequence:
-	•	AES Encryption_source_code.ipynb – Handles user authentication, role-based access, AES encryption, and integrity checks.
+	•	AES Encryption_source_code.ipynb – Handles user authentication, role-based access, AES encryption, and integrity validation.
 	•	Order-Preserving Encryption (OPE)_source_code.ipynb – Enables range queries over encrypted weight data using OPE.

 The Faker library is used to generate synthetic patient data.